 Understanding House Wiring in the UK

-Modern properties generally use PVC-insulated copper cables.
-Different circuits are designed for different purposes:
+Modern homes typically use PVC-insulated copper cables with separate circuits designed for different electrical loads.

 • Radial circuits for appliances